Coronavirus Update (as of May 27, 2020)

 Food Safety and Inspection Service Labeling Discretion

 The COVID-19 pandemic has had a dramatic, adverse effect on the foodservice sector.
 Conversely, demand for meat and poultry in grocery stores is at all-time highs.
 NAMI staff have been discussing with FSIS officials' options that allow products labeled appropriately for foodservice to be diverted to retail sale.
 Attached is a memorandum discussing options companies may want to consider if they wish to redirect product from foodservice to retail.
-On Monday, March 23, FSIS issued a special constituent update regarding this issue.
-FSIS issued a follow-up on March 27, which extended the agency's regulatory discretion and allows the "deviations" discussed in the March 23 alert to apply not only to products made by March 23, but also to products produced during the following 60 day temporary allowance (the window).
+On Monday, March 23, FSIS issued a special constituent update and issued a follow-up on March 27, which extended the agency's regulatory discretion and allows the "deviations" discussed in the March 23 alert to apply not only to products made by March 23, but also to products produced during the following 60 day temporary allowance (the window).

 Through discussions between Meat Institute staff and the Labeling and Program Delivery Staff, several additional temporary allowances have been identified.